 A nondescript 2003 Disney version was produced starring Mathew Broderick as Professor Hill and Kristen Chenowith as Marian Paroo.
-Producers modernized the original time setting of the early 20th century rendering the story less believable.
-The movie also feels as if filmed on a low-budget set.
+Producers modernized the original time setting of the early 20th century, rendering the story less believable.
+The movie also feels as if it was filmed on a low-budget set.
 Although produced four decades later, there was a disappointing lack of special effects, creative lighting, and notable camera angles.
 The 1962 version, with its whimsical dialogue and developed characters, clearly outpaces the Disney version.

 Finally, 76 Trombones on the Great White Way.

 Don’t wait to buy tickets.
 This show will sell out quickly.